Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 grp | 0 to 255 | Grouping (how many consecutive LEDs of the same segment will be grouped to the same color) spc | 0 to 255 | Spacing (how many LEDs are turned off and skipped between each group) of | -len+1 to len | Offset (how many LEDs to rotate the virtual start of the segments, available since 0.13.0) col | array of colors | Array that has up to 3 color arrays as elements, the primary, secondary (background) and tertiary colors of the segment.
 Each color is an array of 3 or 4 bytes, which represents a RGB(W) color, i.e. `[[255,170,0],[0,0,0],[64,64,64]]`.
-It can also be represented as aan array of strings of _hex_ values, i.e. `["FFAA00","000000","404040"]` for WLED orange. fx | 0 to info.fxcount -1 | ID of the effect or `~` to increment, `~-` to decrement, or `"r"` for random. sx | 0 to 255 | Relative effect speed. `~` to increment, `~-` to decrement. `~10` to increment by 10, `~-10` to decrement by 10. ix | 0 to 255 | Effect intensity. `~` to increment, `~-` to decrement. `~10` to increment by 10, `~-10` to decrement by 10.
+It can also be represented as aan array of strings of _hex_ values, i.e. `["FFAA00","000000","404040"]` for orange, black and grey. fx | 0 to info.fxcount -1 | ID of the effect or `~` to increment, `~-` to decrement, or `"r"` for random. sx | 0 to 255 | Relative effect speed. `~` to increment, `~-` to decrement. `~10` to increment by 10, `~-10` to decrement by 10. ix | 0 to 255 | Effect intensity. `~` to increment, `~-` to decrement. `~10` to increment by 10, `~-10` to decrement by 10.